 I belong to the Daughters of the Utah Pioneers and at present I am Vice-Captain of our Camp.
 As time goes on I am more and more grateful and thankful for my ancestors and the hardships they went through so I could have a more enjoyable life.

-I am fortunate to have a good husband and I enjoy our children and their families very much.
-They have been a special blessing in my life.
+She was fortunate to have a good husband and enjoys her children and their families very much.
+They have been a special blessing in her life.
 We find every opportunity we can to get together and make it a fun occasion.
+Delma loved a party and would often drive hundreds of miles to attend one.
+She loved socializing with her friends, going out to lunch and dinner, and supporting her family at all events.
+She never missed a wedding, graduation, or sporting event if she could help it

 I have a testimony of the Gospel, I love life and I am looking forward to the next event that may come along in my life.